-- Toddler products marketed at parents of older children.
+- Toddler products marketed to parents of older children.

-- Baby and toddler products marketed at childcare providers.
+- Baby and toddler products marketed to childcare providers.

 Depending on the size and age of your company, as well as your industry, you may have a clear picture of the potential markets that are available.
 Other times, you may need to use research to identify the areas where your business can grow and expand.

 While you may not decide to target every potential market that you identify, understanding your options will help you discover the most natural and profitable directions for your business to grow.

 Once you've identified and chosen a potential market to begin targeting, you will need new marketing strategies in place to communicate with them.

 Though there may be some overlap between your current customers and your potential market, you should still treat your potential market as you would your target audience by creating a customer profile.
 Use this profile to identify: